A mathematical theory of topological invariants of quantum lattice systems: Quantum lattice systems

+The following definition made in \cite{LocalNoether} is not essential for this paper, but is helpful to keep in mind. \begin{definition} A smooth path of states is a 1-parameter family of states of the form $\psi_u=\omega\circ\alpha(u)$, where $\omega$ is a state and $u\mapsto\alpha(u)$ is a smooth path of LGAs. \end{definition}

+In this paper, we will restrict our attention to gapped states, where quasiadiabatic evolution \cite{hastingshigher,kitaev2006anyons,osborne2007simulating} can be used to prove the analog of Proposition \ref{prop:SES}. \begin{definition} A state $\psi$ is gapped if there exists $\derH\in \mfkDal(\RR^n)$ and $\Delta>0$ such that for any $\CA\in\SAl$ one has

-\end{definition} \begin{remark} The meaning of this condition becomes more transparent if one recalls that any $\derH\in\mfkDal$ is a generator of a 1-parameter group of $*$-automorphisms of $\SAal$ \cite{LocalNoether}.
-The condition (\ref{eq:gapped}) implies that $\psi$ is invariant under this 1-parameter group of automorphisms \cite{BR1}, and that the corresponding 1-parameter group of unitaries in the GNS representation of $\SA$ has a generator whose spectrum in the orthogonal complement to the GNS vacuum vector is contained in $[\Delta,+\infty)$.
-The condition (\ref{eq:gapped}) also implies that $\psi$ is pure \cite{KapSopLSM}. \end{remark} \begin{remark} If $\psi$ is a gapped state of $\SA$ and $\alpha$ is an LGA, then $\psi\circ\alpha$ is also a gapped state.
-In \cite{LocalNoether} it was proposed to define a gapped phase as an orbit of gapped state under the action of the group of LGAs. \end{remark} In Appendix \ref{appendix:LGA} we prove the following. \begin{prop} Suppose $\psi$ is gapped, the corresponding Hamiltonian is $\derH$.
-Then there are linear functions such that \begin{enumerate}[i)] \item If $\derF$ preserves $\psi$ then $\mathcal{K}(\derF)$ preserves $\psi$. \item For every $k>0$, $U\subset \RR^n$, and $\derF\in \mfkDal(U)$ we have
+\end{definition} \begin{remark} The meaning of this condition becomes more transparent if one recalls that any $\derH\in\mfkDal$ is a generator of a one-parameter group of $*$-automorphisms of $\SA$.
+The condition (\ref{eq:gapped}) implies that $\psi$ is invariant under this one-parameter group of automorphisms, see \cite{BR2}, Section 5.3.3.
+Moreover, the corresponding one-parameter group of unitaries in the GNS representation of $\SA$ has a generator whose spectrum is contained in $\{0\}\cup[\Delta,+\infty)$.
+The interval $(0, \Delta)$ is called the spectral gap.
+The condition (\ref{eq:gapped}) also implies that $\psi$ is pure \cite{KapSopLSM}. \end{remark}